JonUdell/xmlui-mastodon/pages/ProjectLog.md

 > Currently, you cannot directly "store" custom rules in my persistent memory, as I do not have long-term memory between sessions or the ability to save user-defined rules for future conversations.
 Each session is stateless, and I only have access to the current conversation and any context you provide within it.
 However, here are some practical ways to ensure I follow your rules:
 > Include Rules in Each Session:
 >  At the start of a session, you can paste your rules or a summary of them.
 I will then reference them throughout that session.
-> If you notice I’m drifting from your rules, you can remind me at any point in the conversation, and I’ll immediately adjust my behavior to comply.
+> If you notice I'm drifting from your rules, you can remind me at any point in the conversation, and I'll immediately adjust my behavior to comply.

 Jon: